Kevin-Med/Kevin-Med/README.md

 ## Hello, Humans! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Kevin and this is some about me:

 * I'm a M.Sc.
 Student in Data Analytics in the RWTH Aachen University in Germany
-* come from Mexico City but currently living in Germany
+* Come from Mexico City but currently living in Germany
-* studied B. Eng. in Industrial Robotics in Mexico in the Instituto Politécnico Nacional - IPN
+* Studied B.Eng. in Industrial Robotics in Mexico in the Instituto Politécnico Nacional - IPN
 * Informatics Technician from the Instituto Politécnico Nacional - IPN
 * Studied abroad in Brazil in the Universidade de Sao Paulo - USP
 * Worked for 5 years in the Automation Industry as a Field Application Engineer